Colin Young: Mercy, Mercy

+He co-wrote the song, "What Are We Gonna Do About It" with Luke Tunney.

+The Mercy Mercy single made its debut at no. 54 on the Music Week Top 75 Disco & Dance Singles chart on the week of 17 August 1985.
+It also debuted on the Airplay Action Bubbling chart.
+It debuted at no. 85 on the Music Week The Next 25 chart on the week of 24 August and by the week of 21 September, it had made its debut at no. 59 in the Music Week Top 75 Singles chart.
+On the week of 6 October, James Hamilton said that Young and Tunney were causing quite a stir with the "98bpm reggae-soul jogger".

+Tunney would later work with Carol Kenyon and co-wrote her single, "Fascinating" Kenyon recorded the song "Fascinating" which was released in Germany on CBS CBS 654707 6 in 1989.

+1990s

 In 1999, a version of The Foundations was reformed that included Colin Young (vocals), Alan Warner (Guitar), Steve Bingham (bass), Gary Moberly (keyboards), Tony Laidlaw (sax) and Sam Kelly then Steve Dixon (drums).
 This version of the group was formed due to the popularity of the film There's Something About Mary and the interest created resulting from the 1968 hit "Build Me Up Buttercup" being featured in the film.
 Some time later Young left this version of the group and was replaced by Hue Montgomery (aka Hugh Montgomery).

+2000s

 In 2003 Young recorded an updated version of "Build Me Up Buttercup" backed by a choir of policemen from the Surrey police force.
 The proceeds from the sale of the CD go to Milly's Fund, a trust set up in memory of murdered school girl Milly Dowler.
 Apparently the song was a favourite of hers.
+Produced by Diane Whiting and Maddy Mohamed, it featured "Build Me Up Buttercup by Colin Young & The Off Beats, "Buttercup Too" and "No Man is an Island" by Colin Young.

+2010s to 2020s

 In 2010, Young appeared in Channel 4's Come Dine With Me, where he performed a song for dinner party guests.
 The performance was well received, but only one guest recognised him as he was number one in the year of her birth.